ankit5054/Tambola/README.md

 Step 9: DO signin,copy key it is valid for 1 hour only

-Step 10: Pass the copied key in authorization tab as bearer token and use it to generate or get tickets.
+Step 10: Pass the copied key in authorization tab in postman as bearer token and use it to generate or get tickets.